edoardo-vescovi/games/ants-walk/Q2/solution.md

 Solution
 The ant can explore the half-plane y &le; 1-x.
 The new challenge is the infinite number of points and variables to solve for.
-The new food locations enjoy translational symmetry (x,y) &rarr; (x+n,y-n) by any integer n.
+The new food locations have translational symmetry (x,y) &rarr; (x+n,y-n) by any integer n.
 This implies the solution has too: E(x,y)=E(x+n,y-n)